aeverall/seestar/README.md

 ***
 ## Data files <a name="data"></a>

-Here we give a detailed explanation on how to download the available, correctly formatted data as well as how to reformat new datasets to be used with the selfun code.
+Here we give a detailed explanation on how to download the available, correctly formatted data as well as how to reformat new datasets to be used with **selfun**.

 ### Download data files <a name="download"></a>

-The files required to run selfun are too large to store on GitHub so they are kept separately.
+The files required to run **selfun** are too large to store on GitHub so they are kept separately.

-Data we provide can be found at ___.
+Data we provide can be found at ```diff - Add location of publicly available data```.

 To download the data enter the following commands.
 ```diff